Vector Dark Matter in the Fundamental Representation of $SU(2)_{L}$: Sommerfeld Enhancement and Indirect Detection: Introduction

 \section{Introduction}

-Currently, one of the most urgent problems in Particle Physics revolves around the elucidation of Dark Matter's (DM) fundamental nature ~\cite{Arkani-Hamed:2008hhe}.
+Currently, one of the most urgent problems in particle physics revolves around the elucidation of Dark Matter's (DM) fundamental nature ~\cite{Bertone:2004pz,Arkani-Hamed:2008hhe}.
 It is well known that, to account for the overarching phenomenology of DM, it suffices to posit the existence of a new particle falling within a mass range spanning from a few GeV to a few TeV, characterized by an interaction strength with the standard sector on the order of the weak interaction.
-This phenomenon is commonly referred to as the "WIMP miracle", with WIMP representing "Weakly Interacting Massive Particle"~\cite{Jungman:1995df}.
+This phenomenon is commonly referred to as the WIMP miracle, where WIMP stands for Weakly Interacting Massive Particle~\cite{Jungman:1995df,Bertone:2004pz,Feng:2010gw,Arcadi:2017kky}.

-An intriguing realization of the WIMP idea is to postulate the DM as the neutral component of an electroweak multiplet.
-This paradigm, usually called ``Minimal Dark Matter", was proposed long ago \cite{Cirelli:2005uq} and has been studied in detail for scalar fields~\cite{Chowdhury_2017} and fermionic fields~\cite{Hisano_2005}.
+An intriguing realization of the WIMP idea is the postulation of the DM as the neutral component of an electroweak multiplet.
+This paradigm, commonly called minimal dark matter, was proposed long ago \cite{Cirelli:2005uq} and has been studied in detail for scalar fields~\cite{Chowdhury_2017} and fermionic fields~\cite{Hisano_2005}.

-In the case of vector DM (VDM), an effective model that included a candidate VDM originated from a vector field in the adjoint representation of $SU(2)_L$ was first proposed in \cite{Belyaev:2018xpf}, while an complete ultraviolet model was developed in \cite{Abe_2021}.
+In the case of vector DM, an effective model that included a candidate vector DM originated from a vector field in the adjoint representation of $SU(2)_L$ was first proposed in \cite{Belyaev:2018xpf}, while a complete ultraviolet model was developed in \cite{Abe_2021}.
 On the other hand, models including a vector DM candidate coming from an electroweak doublet were studied in ~\cite{Saez:2018off,VanDong:2021xws}.
 These vector models are consistent with experimental data, if the new fields have a mass in the range of some few TeV.
-In this mass range, direct detection~\cite{Zurowski:2023kes} becomes difficult, and discovery in colliders seems to be challenging even for future colliders \cite{Belyaev:2018xpf}.
+In this mass range, direct detection~\cite{Zurowski:2023kes} becomes difficult and discovery in colliders seems to be challenging even for future colliders \cite{Belyaev:2018xpf}.

 In these circumstances, indirect search can be a preferred alternative to discover or rule out these models.
-However, it is well known that to obtain an accurate value of the DM annihilation cross section in the non-relativistic regime, it is necessary to take into account non-perturbative effects like the so called Sommerfeld Enhancement (SE).
+However, it is well known that to obtain an accurate value of the DM annihilation cross section in the non-relativistic regime, it is necessary to take into account non-perturbative effects such as the so called Sommerfeld enhancement (SE) \cite{Hisano_2005}.